 Businesses affected by the work may be eligible for compensation for loss of business under the Gas Regulations 1996.
 National Grid representatives will be visiting local businesses over the coming days to discuss the work and provide information about the compensation scheme.
 Businesses can also find out more by going to www.nationalgrid.com/uk/gas.

-If anyone has any queries or concerns they are welcome to attend the public information event.
-They can also contact National Grid customer services on 0800 096 5678.
+Anyone not able to attend the information event but who would like to find out more can contact National Grid customer services on 0800 096 5678.